A+

 An Overview of Crime Rates in Northfield, VT

-Property crime rates per 100,000 people have declined steadily since 1990, but did see a slight increase in recent years.
-Based on the most recent crime data, Northfield has a property crime rate of 159 crimes per 100,000 people, which is far below the national average of 1954.
-This is a good indicator that Northfield is a safe place to live.
+Property crime rates per 100,000 individuals have exhibited a consistent decrease of about 50% since 1990, with a minor upturn observed in recent years.
+According to the latest crime data, Northfield maintains a property crime rate of 34 incidents per 100,000 people, significantly below the national average of 1760.
+This serves as a strong indication of the status of Northfield as a secure and desirable place to reside, emphasizing its commitment to safety and well-being within the community.

 The United States contends with some of the world's highest vehicle theft rates, with approximately 300 vehicle thefts per 100,000 individuals.
 Remarkably, only a modest fraction, approximately 10%, of cities have been fortunate enough to have zero reported instances of stolen vehicles.
 Northfield stands out as one of these cities, as it reported no vehicle thefts in the most recent crime report, underscoring its commitment to a secure environment.